 - Workers Comp Fraud

 The penalties for a fraud conviction will often depend on the victim, the extent of the fraud, how many times fraud was committed, and whether the defendant had a prior criminal record.
 It can be treated as a misdemeanor or a felony.
 It could also be prosecuted in federal court, which may result in stiffer penalties.
-If you are ever arrested on suspicion of fraud, you should consider talking to a Kavinoky Law Firm defense attorney in Riverside and 10 other locations as soon as possible to ensure you have a chance to have your charges reduced or dismissed.
+If you are ever arrested on suspicion of fraud, you should consider talking to a defense attorney as soon as possible to ensure you have a chance to have your charges reduced or dismissed.

 Auto Insurance Fraud